 When you have symptoms of a heart attack, or any other cardiac event, every second counts.
 Patients in central Connecticut know that they can count on the Heart Center at MidState for timely, expert cardiac care.

-With all board certified cardiologists, state-of-the-art emergency as well as an advanced cardiac and neurological testing suite, the Heart Center at MidState provides the fast, personalized care patients need to ensure the best possible outcome.
+With all board certified cardiologists, state-of-the-art emergency as well as an advanced cardiac testing suite, the Heart Center at MidState provides the fast, personalized care patients need to ensure the best outcome.